About CHRA

 What we do

-CHRA works with community housing providers (CHPs) that wish to provide quality community and/or affordable rental housing for those in need.
-Our role is to register CHPs and engage with registered providers to monitor their performance and intervene if they do not meet the required Performance Standards.
+CHRA works with Community Housing Providers (CHPs) that wish to provide quality social and/or affordable rental housing for those in need.
+Our role is to register CHPs who meet the eligibility criteria and the prescribed Performance Standards.
+We engage with registered providers to monitor their performance and intervene if they do not continue to meet the required Performance Standards.

 Our responsibilities